01372 371 800

 Peter Stemp31.05.2022

-The CMI is impartial research, conducted every two years by Competitive Advantage, and provides insights into the traditional and digital communication media behaviours of decision makers across the construction industry.
-This year the research covers five different professions: M&E Consulting Engineers, Architects, Housebuilders, Main Contractors and Electricians.
+The Construction Media Index is impartial research conducted every two years by Competitive Advantage, providing insights into the traditional and digital communication media behaviours of decision makers across the construction industry.

-Publication readership
+Publication readership in the construction sector

 The 2022 reports show that the level of readership of industry publications varies among the professions but is highest among architects (85%) and lowest among main contractor respondents (59%).
-The preferred format of the publication, online versus printed, also varies significantly.
-In general, the research shows that digital readership is increasing.

 The professions with the biggest shift towards digital are main contractors (60% digital, 16% hard copy) and M&E consulting engineers (58% digital, 21% hardcopy).
 In contrast, electricians and those in housebuilding have the highest use of printed publications with 39% and 43% respectively saying they read industry publications in this format only.
-However, a significant number of architects have adopted a hybrid approach, with 52% saying they read both online and printed publications.

 Most popular publications – printed: